The Ritual: A “Flash-Fiction” Story

 Moving together, nearly in sync, the two slinked past Mindy, who was now passing the bottle on, and she stood, fell in behind them, and began mimicking their dance.

-By the time Roe had reached the end of the third lap, they had all joined the dance, nobody speaking or laughing, just moving silently, passionately, enjoying the heat of the moment in their various states of altered consciousness.
+By the time Roe had reached the end of the third lap, they had all joined the dance, nobody speaking or laughing, just moving silently and passionately to the beat, enjoying the heat of the moment in their various states of altered consciousness.

-Suddenly, Dan bent and snatched the doll from the grass, jerking his hand as he did so as a thorn pierced his thumb.
+Suddenly Dan bent and snatched the stick doll from the grass, jerking his hand as a thorn pierced his thumb.
 Without breaking his dance, he shook his hand painfully then held it up to look.
-Seeing blood running down the inside of his thumb, he wiped it off onto the makeshift doll, then tossed it into the fire.
-Miraculously, it landed squarely on top of the flat stone, where it quickly caught and burned, the blood sizzling and bubbling to black before vanishing into smoke.
+Seeing blood running down his thumb, he wiped it onto the makeshift doll then tossed it into the fire.
+Miraculously, it landed squarely on top of the flat center stone, where it quickly caught and burned, the blood sizzling and bubbling to black.

-And nobody noticed the myriad shadows, specters, and apparitions as they now moved out of the woods and into the clearing, dancing and swirling in sync with the group as they circled the altar…
+And nobody noticed the myriad shadows, specters, and apparitions that now moved out of the woods and into the clearing, floating and swirling in sync around and above the group as they danced around the altar…

-As the doll’s black smoke rose and mixed with the gray smoke of the campfire, intertwining into a vortex that rose high into the night sky, the overhead clouds suddenly parted, exposing a reddish full moon that bathed the dark campsite in a blood-red hue.
+As the doll’s black smoke rose and mixed with the gray smoke of the campfire, intertwining into a vortex that rose high into the night sky, the overhead clouds suddenly parted, exposing a full moon that bathed the dark campsite in a ghostly hue.

-And nobody in town noticed the horrific screams as they drifted down the hill from deep within the haunted woods, then vanished into the night…
+And nobody in town noticed the horrific screams that drifted down the hill from deep within the haunted woods before fading into the night…